smaley02/Pokemon-Generation/README.md

 </p>

 ## Type Prediction:
   - Pokemon image-based type prediction has been tackled before.
 I encountered a lot of pain trying to get this component working.
-As of now, I don't think its adequete enough to be included, but I update this later.
-The following image is type-prediction on training images from the pokemon infinite fusion dataset.
+I achieved around ~50% validation accuracy, which I deemed as "good enough."
+Some Pokémon typing is relatively unintuitive, so I didn't worry about refining this part.
+The following image is type-prediction on images from the pokemon infinite fusion dataset.
 <p align="center" style="background-color: white;">
   <img src="readme_imgs/type_prediction_samples.png" alt="type prediction results" width="500"/>
 </p>